 One of education's most powerful features is the ability to bring people together and to open opportunities for our children, no matter their background.
 What sort of message do our schools send to children when they discriminate based on religion?
 An inclusive education system today is the best chance we have of creating an inclusive society tomorrow.

-Since 2010, new faith schools have had a 50% limit on the amount of places they can allocate based on faith i.e. 50% of places must be equally open to all pupils regardless of their religious background.
+Since 2010, new academies and free schools with a religious character have had a 50% limit on the amount of places they can allocate based on faith i.e. 50% of places must be equally open to all pupils regardless of their religious background.
 While not perfect, the cap is the only tangible action the Government has taken to tackle to discrimination and segregation wrought by faith schools.

 A secular approach to school admissions would create a more inclusive education system that values and caters for all pupils equally.

 In May 2018, following huge public opposition rallied by the NSS and others, the government abandoned its plans to scrap the 50% cap to encourage a wave of new 100% religiously selective schools.